FearlessNite345/denalistaterp-docs/src/content/docs/information/tos.md

 - Any **custom scripts, textures, or assets** used in FRP remain the property of their respective creators.
 - Players **may not distribute, sell, or modify server content** without explicit permission from FRP staff.

-#### **A Few Legal Notes**
+#### **Important Legal Information**
-- **Fearless Roleplay is a community-driven project and is not affiliated with Rockstar Games, Take-Two Interactive, or FiveM.**
+- **Fearless Roleplay is a community-centric initiative, unaffiliated with Rockstar Games, Take-Two Interactive, or FiveM.**
-- **We are not responsible for any technical issues, lost data, or in-game transactions.** Play at your own risk.
+- **We disclaim responsibility for any technical difficulties or data loss.** Engage at your own discretion.

 #### **Staying Up to Date**
 - Our **Terms of Service may be updated at any time.** It’s your responsibility to check for changes.